 This is an in-person class and you are expected to attend all sessions and arrive on-time.
 You must come to class prepared by having checked the course Brightspace for any announcements/updates, and having read the required textbook chapter as noted in the class schedule.
-In-class group/individual activities that occur during class time contribute towards your Contribution grade and cannot be made up should you miss a class.
+Breakout groups that occur during class time contribute towards your Contribution grade and cannot be made up should you miss a class.